 A fixed mindset is one where you have concrete beliefs about yourself.
-Someone with a fixed mindset came up with “their story” in childhood and it hasn’t changes much over the years.
-They may believe that they aren’t good at public speaking, math or writing just because they struggled with those subjects in school.
+Someone with a fixed mindset came up with “their story” in childhood and it hasn’t changed much over the years.
+They may believe that they aren’t good at public speaking, math, or writing just because they struggled with those subjects in school.

 A Growth Mindset

 A growth mindset, on the other hand, is exactly the opposite.
-With a growth mindset, you believe anything is possible (but don’t confuse this with being delusional!
-As a 5’10” 54 year old I’m not going to play in the NBA!).
+With a growth mindset, you believe anything is possible, but don’t confuse this with being delusional!
 It’s more of the way you think about and approach problems.

-How to Live up to Your Full Potential and Succeed in Life
+How to Live Up to Your Full Potential and Succeed

-Here’re 9 ways to help you reach your full potential in life:
+Here are 9 ways to help you reach your fullest potential in life: